avbor/hassio-apps/telegram-bot-api/DOCS.md

 ## Pre-requisites

-Before you begin, you will need to [create your Telegram application](https://core.telegram.org/api/obtaining_api_id) to obtain your `api_id` and `api_hash` which will be required for configuration later.
+Before you begin, you will need to [create your Telegram application](https://core.telegram.org/api/obtaining_api_id) to obtain your `api_id` and `api_hash` which will be required for configuration later.\
+If you can't create an app due to an error, refer to the [Troubleshooting](#creating-an-app-on-mytelegramorgapps-error) section.

 ## Installation